rocket-icon

 4. 360/3 = 90 days

-On the whole, during the onboarding process, the major important days are those 90 days for any candidate.
+On the whole, during the onboarding process, the most important days are the first 90 days for any candidate.
 We have focused on many factors while creating an onboarding experience.
-But most important is having an overview of responsibility at work.
+But most important is having an overview of responsibilities at work.
 A team leader should meet the new hire and ask them whether they understand the work.
 Are they comfortable with the work and the atmosphere of the company?
 How will they help the team to meet its goals?
 And so on

 5. Completion of 365 days

 Some managers and leaders think wrapping up the onboarding process is not a good idea.
 But we will recommend it.
-Having a final onboarding sit down with your employee and get to know about their first annual performance review, you can cover things like
+Having a final onboarding sit-down with your employee and getting to know about their first annual performance review, you can cover things like

 • How are new employees performing?